xrrocha/dssg/README.md

 - There's no provision to exclude input files
 - There's no provision not to delete orphan output files
 - Multi-part extensions are not supported.
 E.g. `.d.ts` in Typescript descriptor files
-- Converters may generate additional files (e.g. `sass`'s map files.)
+- Converters may generate additional files (e.g. `sass`'s sourcemap files.)
 These files may be deleted in subsequent builds
 ___

 ## Build Options